 For vascular surgery, Dr Cheng also does his own angioplasty or ballooning, a procedure to restore blood circulation from the infusion of a tube with a tiny balloon through the artery.
 For patients with aneurysm, he recommends endovascular stenting as the Regional Proctor (SEA) of Medtronic Endovascular.
 This is a complex procedure where approximately 5 cm cuts are made in the groin for the stent graft to be inserted into the aorta to prevent the aneurysm from further swelling or rupturing.

-Dr Cheng also specialises in diabetes management to prevent amputation before the conditions of patients with leg ulcers or gangrene worsen.
+Dr Cheng also specialises in diabetes management to prevent amputation before the conditions of patients with leg ulcers or gangrene.
 Along with his existing clinical practice, Dr Cheng has authored a number of articles and abstracts in numerous peer-reviewed journals and other publications.
-He has also lectured and presented at many international symposiums in Taiwan, Seoul and Tokyo, on his specialization and is also invited overseas to supervise or proctor complicated vascular surgeries.
+He has also lectured and presented at many international symposiums in Taiwan, Seoul and Tokyo, on his specialisation as a vascular doctor in Singapore and is also invited overseas to supervise or proctor complicated vascular surgeries.